kexiZeroing/kexiZeroing.github.io/src/posts/work-project-notes-chinese.md

   ]
 }
 ```

+- *stat* - This is the "input" size of your files, before any transformations like minification.
+It is called "stat size" because it's obtained from Webpack's stats object.
+- *parsed* - This is the "output" size of your files.
+If you're using a Webpack plugin such as Uglify, then this value will reflect the minified size of your code.
+- *gzip* - This is the size of running the parsed bundles/modules through gzip compression.

 #### TypeScript and Webpack
 Webpack is extensible with "loaders" that can be added to handle particular file formats.